gazhay/zwift-packet-monitor/README.md

 # zwift-packet-monitor

-This module monitors Zwift UDP traffic and emits events for the player state updates.
+This module monitors Zwift UDP traffic on port 3022 and TCP traffic on port 3023 (both contains protobuf payloads) and emits events for

+- player state updates (incomingPlayerState and outgoingPlayerState)
+- ride ons (incomingPlayerGaveRideOn)
+- chat messages (incomingPlayerSentMessage)
+- player entered world (incomingPlayerEnteredWorld)

 ## Install

+### Prerequisites
-On Windows this requires WinPcap.
+On Windows this requires WinPcap, Win10PCap or Npcap.
 On other systems, libpcap should be installed.

+### Installation

 ```
 npm install zwift-packet-monitor